How to Make Faux Leather Pillow Covers with Zipper Closures

 - Rotary Cutter (also optional)

-Step one: Cut out the pillow fronts and backs.
+Step one: Cut out the decorative pillow fronts and backs.

 You’ll want to make these cuts as precise as possible so you have really nice straight lines to work with.
 When we were working on our bedroom makeover, I discovered a quilter’s cutting mat stored under our bed that I totally forgot I had!!
 I dug it out and used it with the rotary cutter for this project, and discovered how wonderful it is to use…